 This thought-provoking moment led me to think more deeply about my home country and Western perceptions about it.
 I took it on myself to deconstruct these misrepresentations through my research and teaching.

 Working on the topic of socio-cultural others for my doctoral dissertation, I focused on medieval period to illustrate that historically medieval Iranian society was an egalitarian one, accepting of human diversity.
-Furthering my investigation of the inclusion of members of minorities and socio-cultural Others in Iranian culture and literature, I work on Iranian-Armenian Minority Literature and the representation of the various cultural, social, and literary contributions of Armenians to Iran’s modern history.
+Furthering my investigation of the inclusion of members of minorities and socio-cultural Others in Iranian culture and literature, I work on modern Persian fiction and the representations of deviant female figures.

 An Interview with Stephanie House: “Professor Claudia Yaghoobi: Champion of Cultural Diversity”

 An Interview with John Hachtel:GC Conversations